House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Shop Fox W1837

-The biggest downside with the Shop Fox W1837 is flimsy fence and wings.
+The biggest downside with the Shop Fox W1837 is the flimsy fence and wings.
 With these parts removed, the saw is much smaller.
-We also had a hard time assembling the unit, and it took us several hours to get through the challenging instructions.
+We also had difficulty assembling the unit, and it took us several hours to get through the challenging instructions.

 Pros